David Smolansky: Early life

-Smolansky is a second generation descendant of immigrants who left the Communist bloc.
+Smolansky was born in Caracas, Venezuela in May 1985.
+He is a second generation descendant of immigrants who left the Communist bloc.
 His grandparents fled Ukraine when it was part of the Soviet Union and settled in Cuba where they lived for 43 years; in 1970 they escaped from Cuba to Venezuela when his father was 13 years old.
 The son of a Jewish father and a Catholic mother, he received a multicultural and multireligious family education.